jeremypeer/SQL/README.md

 Jeremy's  SQL Portfolio//
-Hello and welcome to Jeremy's SQL portfolio where i will display sample SQL code and projects.
+Hello and welcome to Jeremy's SQL portfolio where I will be storing sample SQL code and projects for all to see.